shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 When PTT latch is enabled, the PTT switch toggles the radio to transmit or receive.
 In this mode the PTT does not need to be pressed continuously during an over.

+*Note:*

-Note.
-The PTT latch function only works if a timeout has been defined for the channel, or VFO, to prevent constant accidental transmission.
+- The PTT latch function only works if a timeout has been defined for the channel, or VFO, to prevent constant accidental transmission.

+<div style="page-break-after: always; break-after: page;"></div>

 #### Hotspot